bbauska/Coursera-Bootstrap/readme.md

 This would be a reference to tab pane later on, which would have the ID of peter there, and role is tab for this one, and data-toggle tab.

-You can see the Bootstrap\'s Javascript component coming into picture here.
+You can see the Bootstrap&apos;s Javascript component coming into picture here.

 And then I will say Peter Pan, and then close off the a tag there.

 This would complete our first tab in our tabbed navigation.

-Let me complete the rest of the code, and then we\'ll come back and review the rest of the code there.
+Let me complete the rest of the code, and then we&apos;ll come back and review the rest of the code there.

 Here you can see that I have completed this navigation structure here.